Updated December 30, 2014

 Q) Do I need to apply for LTD during the GIC's annual enrollment period?

 A) All eligible state employees may apply for LTD at any time during the year.
-See your GIC Coordinator or the forms section of this site for the GIC's Insurance Enrollment and Change Form (Form-1) to apply.
+See your GIC Coordinator or the forms section of this site for the GIC's Enrollment/Change form to apply.
 You must provide evidence of good health.
 The GIC will notify Unum of your application and Unum will send you a medical form to complete and return.
 If approved by Unum, the GIC will notify you of your effective date.

 This information provided by the Group Insurance Commission .